The rate of convergence of Bregman proximal methods: Local geometry vs. regularity vs. sharpness: Auxiliary results

 \subsection{Properties of Bregman divergences and the induced prox-mappings}

 We recall some basic properties of the Bregman divergence and the induced prox-mapping.
-Variants of these properties are fairly well known in the literature, so we omit their proofs and we refer to \cite{BecTeb03,JNT11,MZ19}.
+Variants of these properties are fairly well known in the literature, so we omit their proofs and we refer the interested reader to \cite{BecTeb03,JNT11,MZ19,MLZF+19,DMSV23,MHC24} and references therein for a more detailed discussion.
+In particular, \cref{lem:mirror,lem:threepoint,lem:proxlip} correspond to Lemmas B.1, B.2 and B.4(a) of \cite{MLZF+19}, respectively.

 \begin{restatable}{lemma}{mirror} Let $\hreg$ be a Bregman regularizer on $\points$ and let $\subsel\hreg$ be a continuous selection of $\subd\hreg$.
 Then, for all $\point\in\proxdom$, $\new\in\points$ and $\dvec\in\dpoints$, we have: